UdeS-CoBIUS/SimSpliceEvol/README.md

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)

-<h2 id="gui-description"> :computer: Starting with SimSpliceEvolGUI </h2>
+<h2 id="gui-description"> :computer: Starting with the Standalone Software / GUI </h2>

 <!-- Main Command -->
-> Main Command
+> Main Command (GUI)

-- Open a terminal in Ubuntu and enter the following command.
+- Open a terminal in Ubuntu/Windows and enter the following command.
 Users will be able to see the error logs in the terminal if they occur.

-<pre><code> ./simspliceevol2GUI </code></pre>
+<pre><code> ./simspliceevol2 </code></pre>

 - Or double-click on the icon to open the application.
 Perhaps you should first right-click and set the software to execute as an application (right-click > Properties > Permissions > Authorize the execution of the file as an application).

+> Main Command (Standalone Software)

+- Open a terminal in Ubuntu/Windows and enter the following command to see the command-line help.

+<pre><code> ./simspliceevol2 -app no -h </code></pre>

+- You can now run the software as the original Python script without installing prerequisites.
+For quick execution, use the provided tree file (small.nw) with this generic command.
+Of course, you can customize the command with the parameters described earlier.

+<pre><code> ./simspliceevol2 -app no -i ./small.nw </code></pre>

 > Interface
 <p align='center' style="background-color:gray;padding:20px;">
     <img src="./public/gui_image.png" alt="Image 2" >
 </p>

-> execution -> windows
+> Execution

 >> Outputs
 <p align='center' style="background-color:gray;padding:20px;">